mmlacak/crochess/docs/source/libcc/ccpiece.rst

     :param pte: A piece, :c:type:`CcPieceTagType` value.
     :returns: :c:data:`true` if piece is celestial, :c:data:`false` otherwise.

+.. c:macro:: CC_PIECE_IS_DARK(pte)

+    Macro to check if given piece is a dark piece.

+    :param pte: A piece, :c:type:`CcPieceTagType` value.
+    :returns: :c:data:`true` if piece is dark, :c:data:`false` otherwise.

+.. c:macro:: CC_PIECE_IS_LIGHT(pte)

+    Macro to check if given piece is a light piece.

+    :param pte: A piece, :c:type:`CcPieceTagType` value.
+    :returns: :c:data:`true` if piece is light, :c:data:`false` otherwise.

 .. _lbl-libcc-ccpiece-features:

 Features
 --------

+.. c:macro:: CC_PIECE_HAS_OPPOSITE(pte)

+    Macro to check if given piece has its opposite, i.e. a piece in opposite (light or dark) color.

+    :param pte: A piece, :c:type:`CcPieceTagType` value.
+    :returns: :c:data:`true` if piece has opposite, :c:data:`false` otherwise.

 .. c:macro:: CC_PIECE_HAS_OWNER(pte)